 Friday 12th February, 12:00pm

 Referees, coaches and managers have an opportunity to play a crucial part in future strategic grassroots Essex football projects by completing a short, online survey.

-Now Essex is entering the last few months of the current 2018-21 'Moving Forward' Strategy, consultations are currently taking place with key stakeholders across the game to help shape a new three-year strategy.
+Consultations are currently taking place with key stakeholders across the game to help shape a new three-year strategy.
 This survey process, accessible for referees via this link, and for coaches via this link, will help inform about localised football priorities in Essex.

 The short surveys are split into two sections, the first discussing referee/coach development programmes and the second involving an equality audit.
 The audit will help to better understand how the County FA can tailor services and meet the needs of local communities.
 Feedback is anonymous and it takes just a few minutes to complete.

 Referee Development Officer, Lukas Wood, explained: “It’s crucial we obtain a snapshot of where we are in the county, so we’d appreciate if match officials could please take a few minutes to complete the survey.
 The information obtained will be utilised to support us in developing an action plan of work over the next three years.”

 Coaching Development Officer, Andrew Crowl, added: “We feel incredibly proud to play a part in the development of coaches across the county, and are passionate about continuing this work moving forward.
 It’s been great to meet so many dedicated volunteers, who make a significant impact on people's lives, through the power of sport.”